wso2/docs-is/en/docs/guides/mfa/inherence-factor.md

 # Inherence Factor

-Inherence factors are almost 100% unique to the user, often biometric data.
+Inherence factors are almost 100% unique to the user, often comprising of biometric data.

 -   [MePIN](../mepin)